Ratko Mladić: Arrest, trial and conviction

-Mladić was arrested on the same day that the EU's representative, Catherine Ashton, visited Belgrade.
-His arrest improved relations with the EU, which had been concerned that Serbia was sheltering Mladić.
-In July 2015 media said that he is "trying to find one Norwegian officer to have him come to The Hague to witness" in the trial.
+Mladić was arrested on the same day the EU's representative, Catherine Ashton, was visiting Belgrade.
+His arrest improved Serbia's relations with the EU, which had been concerned that Serbia had been sheltering Mladić.
+In July 2015, media reports alleged Mladić had been "trying to find one Norwegian officer to have him come to The Hague as a witness" in the trial.

-In 2017, the International Criminal Tribunal for the former Yugoslavia (ICTY) convicted Mladić on 10 charges: one of genocide, five of crimes against humanity and four of violations of the laws or customs of war.
+In 2017, the International Criminal Tribunal for the former Yugoslavia (ICTY) convicted Mladić on 10 charges: one of genocide, five of crimes against humanity, and four of violations of the laws or customs of war.
 He was cleared of one count of genocide.
 As a top military officer with command responsibility, Mladić was deemed, by the ICTY, to be responsible for both the siege of Sarajevo and the Srebrenica massacre.
 The ICTY sentenced Mladić to life imprisonment.
+After his conviction, former commissioner of the OHCHR, Zeid Ra'ad al-Hussein described Mladic as the "epitome of evil".

 In 2018, during the appeals process, three out of the five judges on the appeals court were removed by the Mechanism for International Criminal Tribunals (MITC), because they "appear[ed] biased", considering that they had previously rendered certain conclusions linked to Mladić in other cases in The Hague.

 In January 2019, the pre-appeals chamber partially granted a prosecution request and struck three of five motions which Mladić filed to submit new evidence.
 On 7 June 2019, Mladić requested to have an extension in his appeals motions, which was granted.
 On 13 June 2019, it was announced at a status conference that Mladić was diagnosed with "harmless arrhythmia" and scheduling for the potential appeals hearings still had not started either.
 On 10 July 2019, Mladić was hospitalized following a health scare, but was then discharged and transferred back to The Hague detention unit on 12 July after the illness was determined to be non-life-threatening and not a sign of increased heart problems.

 The first appeal hearing was held on 25 and 26 August 2020.
 On 3 September 2020, the five judge panel representing the MITC's Appeals Chamber voted 4–1 to reject Mladić's request for future hospitalization outside his Hague detention center.
 On 8 June 2021, Mladić's final appeal was rejected, and his life imprisonment sentence confirmed.
-He is serving his prison sentence in The Hague.
+He spent the rest of his life serving out his prison sentence in The Hague.

-In 2025, Mladić was reported to be terminally ill with only months to live.
-A request for compassionate release was denied.